Fostering an Exodus

 You can search for phrases like "cheapest states" or check the Cost of Living calculator on bestplaced.net to find cities with low average rents.
 Oklahoma and North Dakota should make that list.

 California is drowning in homeless people because the nation as a whole has a shortage of affordable housing.
-It shouldn't be California's responsibility to house all this people.
+It shouldn't be California's responsibility to house all those people.

 A lot of people homeless in California traveled there to be homeless.
 No one should balk at helping them travel elsewhere and actually get back into housing.